Time or space? Why not both?

 Thus began one of the strangest series of experiments that anyone could ever imagine.
-The Doc would take one side of the machine and I’d watch the other side.
-He’d announce trial number ‘xxx’ and then we’d wait for a ping pong ball to appear.
+Dr. Veybach would take one side of the machine and I’d watch the other side.
+He’d announce trial number xxx and then we’d wait for a ping pong ball to appear.
 We’d note the time and mark the position where the ball landed to get an estimate of direction and velocity.
 The results would be recorded in our test journal.
-Then, after the result was already known, the Doc would fire up the machine and set it to get the results that we’d already noted.
-I have to think that this was a scientific first; recording the result before doing the experiment!
+Then, after the result was already known, Dr. Veybach would fire up the machine and set it to get the results that we’d already noted.
+I have to think that this was a scientific first, recording the result before doing the experiment!

-We usually didn’t have to wait long, but sometimes there was no obvious result and we assumed that the ball had left the lab.
-We found some in the hallway outside as we expanded the scope of our experiments.
+Usually, we didn’t have to wait long, but sometimes there was no obvious result and I assumed that the ball had left the lab.
+Dr. Veybach chose to believe that those balls had been successfully converted to dark matter.
+We found some in the hallway outside, so I wondered if the missing balls might be found inside the wall or above the ceiling panels.
 One disturbing test resulted in a burst of fragments and left a smooth, round dimple in the cinder-block wall.
-I couldn’t help but wonder what would happen if a ball materialized inside a person.
+I shuddered as I tried to imagine what would happen if a ball wound up inside a person.

-I suggested that we use the laptop webcam to record video of our test runs.
+It was my suggestion to use the laptop webcam to record video of our test runs.
 The Doc was hesitant at first, but he soon saw the value of having instant replay for close calls.
-I paid especially close attention to the tests that sent a ball toward the back wall of the lab.
-My workstation was only a short distance away on the other side.
+I paid especially close attention to tests that sent a ball toward the back wall of the lab.
+My workstation was only a short distance away on the other side, and I knew I’d eventually need to send some balls next door.
 A campus building map and a laser measuring tool helped me to find the exact distance and angle.
-I was ready and waiting to send a ball next door.

-There was a lot of wait time involved as we set up each test and waited for the capacitors to charge.
+There was always some wait time, however, as we set up each test and waited for the capacitors to charge.
 Dr. Veybach had been very secretive about his work for a long time, and he needed to talk.
 I heard quite a bit about his research and the process of building the machine.
 He’d used several different 3-D printing shops to make the parts, and he’d done the final assembly by himself.
 That way, no one person could see the ‘big picture’ to duplicate his work, or even make a guess as to what it was about.